 NCIL says that the Independent Living philosophy emphasizes consumer control of services/resources intended for people with disabilities and that people with disabilities should not be treated as sick, but rather as people who deserve to “live, work, and take part in their communities.”

 The National Disability Insurance Agency (NDIA) of Australia, in a paper defining independence and establishing lines of action, recognizes that “independence will be unique to each individual” due to environmental factors and level of impairment.
 However, the report highlights that independence is largely about autonomy.
+If you are in need of an insurance company, then check out One Sure Insurance to see what they can do for you.
+Car insurance isn´t the only tyoe of insurance you should worry about, you also need to make sure you have group health insurance.

 Essentially, it is important for people with disabilities not only to have access to the same “physical, social, economic and cultural environment” as everyone else, but also to have a real voice in decision-making processes in their lives.
 This is especially important for young people as they mature and develop their identities, the report adds.